Ultra-Slow-Roll Inflation on the Lattice I: Backreaction and Nonlinear Effects: Lattice simulations

 Let us stress that while these effects are most evident in the extreme cases where the spectrum of perturbation is large, they are already visible for moderately large enhancements.
 This supports the expectation of important effects from nonlinear physics in the phenomenology of USR scenarios already for $\mathcal{P}^{\rm max}_{\zeta} \sim {\cal O}(10^{-2})$.

 Eventually, it is also interesting to look at the 1-point probability density function (PDF) of the inflaton fluctuation at the final simulation time, shown in Fig. \ref{fig:PDF} for all three cases.
 Contrary to the snapshots, this does not carry any morphological information, but it gives a straightforward visualization of some statistical properties.
 Like in Fig.~\ref{fig:snapshots}, we plot the distribution with the $x-$axis normalised to the perturbation variance $\sqrt{\langle \delta \phi^2 \rangle}$.
 Therefore, any deviation from the blue curve, for which nonlinear effects are minimal and negligible, indicate non-Gaussianity of the distribution.
-In case I, the statistics remain nearly Gaussian for all values of $\mathcal{P}^{\rm max}_{\zeta,\rm tree}$, consistently with the nearly-free nature of this model at the relevant times of the dynamics.
+In case I, the statistics remain nearly Gaussian for all values of $\mathcal{P}^{\rm max}_{\zeta,\rm tree}$, consistent with the nearly-free nature of this model at the relevant times of the dynamics.
 In cases II and III, non-Gaussianity grows with increasing $\mathcal{P}^{\rm max}_{\zeta,\rm tree}$.
 In case II, this manifests as an increasingly negatively skewed distribution, a suppression of the right tail with $\delta \phi >0$, and a (more modest) enhancement of the left tail with $\delta \phi <0$.
 This behavior of the tails qualitatively agrees with our discussion on the repulsive interaction, but we stress that the latter aspect is better identified with the morphological information visible in the snapshots, and that the tails, by definition, are also sensitive to higher-order couplings.
 Similar remarks hold for case III with inverse trends: the larger $\mathcal{P}^{\rm max}_{\zeta,\rm tree}$, the more positively skewed the distribution, the smaller the left-tail and the larger the right tail.
 We highlight that the striking behavior of the right-tail in the orange most extreme scenario (with $\mathcal{P}^{\rm max}_{\zeta,\rm tree}=1$) is a manifestation of a phenomenon that is qualitatively different than the other situations.
 This tail reflects that, while most patches manage to escape the USR phase, some lack sufficient kinetic energy to climb the potential maximum and instead roll back toward the minimum.
 This is illustrated by the animation of the simulations (\href{https://github.com/caravangelo/USR-on-the-lattice.git}{link}), where we show the inflaton 1-point PDF moving along the potential.
-These patches, trapped in a false vacuum, will form PBH after inflation, as described in \cite{Caravano:2024tlp,Inomata:2021tpx,Atal:2019cdz,Atal:2019erb,Escriva:2023uko,Flores:2024lng}.
-By contrast, when $\mathcal{P}^{\rm max}_{\zeta,\rm tree}=0.1$, the exponential behavior of the tail does not correspond to the trapping phenomenon (with the exception of a few extreme points that are not statistically significant).
+These patches, trapped in a false vacuum, will form PBH after inflation, as described in \cite{Caravano:2024tlp,Inomata:2021tpx,Atal:2019cdz,Atal:2019erb,Escriva:2023uko,Flores:2024lng}. {By contrast, for $\mathcal{P}^{\rm max}_{\zeta,\rm tree}=0.1$, the exponential tail reflects intrinsic non-Gaussianity of the inflaton field rather than the trapping phenomenon, except for a few statistically insignificant extreme points.}